oanapopescu93/space_invader/README.md

-# space_invader
+# Space Invader
-Space invader with javascript
+A HTML Canvas and Javascript game to cure office boredom